Scotland Break - Edinburgh Military Tattoo, August 2001

 Gardens.
 We took loads of photos and down below us were plenty of

-other fringe festival events.
-We were impressed by the colourful
+other Fringe Festival events happening.
+We were impressed by the

 |